 All of this is critical to understand before I begin to unpack the doctrine of holiness.
 Why?
 Because I'm very aware that what we're about to consider is dependent upon the illumining ministry of the Spirit of God to open the eyes of our heart to see.

-The doctrine of holiness is so far beyond anything in our normal experience that we have no comparisons or categories to help us understand it.
+The doctrine of holiness is so far beyond anything in our ordinary experience that we have no comparisons or categories to help us understand it.

 HOLY, HOLY, HOLY

 If you're a Christian and at all biblically literate, you will know that the Bible, without equivocation, claims that God is holy.
-The most powerful declaration is found in Isaiah 6:3.
+Isaiah 6:3 provides the most potent declaration.
 The prophet Isaiah, at the moment of his calling, received of vision of the Lord sitting on his throne with seraphim on either side, and one seraph called to the other seraph and said, "Holy, holy, holy is the Lord of hosts; the whole earth is full of his glory!"
 (ESV)

 Don't cruise past the repetitive emphasis made in this declaration.
 It wasn't enough for the seraph to say, "God is holy."
 No, the seraph had to employ the word "holy" three times to capture the depth and breadth of God's holiness.